 Evaluate best-performing model by analysing feature importance and sensitivity to input data as well as comparing its predictions to MMR estimates in the literature.

-See Figure 2, below, for a more detailed overview of the method.
+Figure 2 provides a more detailed overview of the method.

 All code was written using Python3 and run in Visual Code Studio or on the Gadi supercomputer at the National Computational Infrastructure.
 Where appropriate, the random seed was set to 42 for reproducibility.
 All datasets and code used in this thesis were uploaded to a public GitHub repository (https://github.com/R0sle/health_economics_honours).
 Unfortunately, some of the datasets were too large to be uploaded.
 All datasets are available upon request.